Found injured or sick wildlife?

 If you see a grounded bat or bleeding bat, a bat with a broken bone or torn wing membrane, please call the Okanagan branch of BCbats program: 1-855-922-2287 (ext 13) and obtain further directions BEFORE touching the animal.

-Please know, that injured ADULT deer are never candidates for rehabilitation.
+Please know, that injured ADULT deer are never candidates for rehabilitation in BC.
 This is due to their high stress levels in captivity (and a fatal condition „capture myopathy“).
-Deer are very likely to develop this life-threatening issue when handled or captured for care.
+Adult deer are very likely to develop this life-threatening issue when handled or captured for care.

-Please note: Interior Wildlife does NOT rehabilitate deer in Summerland
+Please note: Interior Wildlife is NOT permitted to rehabilitate deer

 Fawns

 Deer fawns are left alone (for 6-8 hrs/day) by the doe (their mother) for the first 2 wks of their life.
 Most fawns are intentionally left (or hidden from predators) by their mothers who are foraging for food.
 She returns to feed her fawn a few times a day (usually at dusk & dawn).
-Disease transfer amongst deer in our valley is a concern, which led to the local authorities prohibiting rehabilitation for deer fawns in the Okanagan (deer of any age are susceptible to "Chronic Wasting Disease").
+Disease transfer amongst deer in our valley is a concern, which led to the local authorities prohibiting rehabilitation for deer fawns in the Okanagan (deer of any age are susceptible to "Chronic Wasting Disease" and testing is not possible on live animals).

-Please note: Interior Wildlife does NOT rehabilitate deer in Summerland
+Please note: Interior Wildlife is NOT permitted to rehabilitate deer fawns

 Raccoons

-Rehabilitation and release of raccoons is banned in the Interior of BC by the local government authorities.
-Currently, options to help accidentally orphaned or injured raccoons are:
+Rehabilitation and release of raccoons is banned in the Interior of BC by the local government.
+Currently, the only option to help severely injured racoons is humane euthanasia.
+However, simply displaced or unwanted raccoons have more options.
+Here is how you can help:

 1. To reunite mother & young (give adult female access to babies).
 She will "relocate" her nest to an alternative spot close-by.